Texas Court Records

 Grimes County Criminal and Civil Records

 Members of the public can access both civil and criminal case records at the Grimes County courthouse(s).
 Under the Texas Rules of Civil and Criminal Procedure, clerks must make non-exempt records available for public inspection.
 Many Clerk’s Offices have computer terminals or indexes for on-site research.
 In-person assistance is often available, ensuring visitors can locate the correct docket or file.
 Normal business hours are generally Monday through Friday, excluding official holidays.
+It is worth noting that:

 - Civil Cases: Include disputes over property, contracts, personal injury claims, family law matters (excluding sealed adoption records or certain juvenile proceedings), and probate issues.

-- Criminal Cases: Include information on arrests, indictments, pleas, trials, convictions, sentencing, appeals, and probation or parole conditions.
+- Criminal Cases: Include information on Grimes County arrests, indictments, pleas, trials, convictions, sentencing, appeals, and probation or parole conditions.
 The State of Texas, represented by the County or District Attorney, prosecutes these cases against defendants.

 Grimes County Marriage Records